terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 ```

 ### 4. Deploy the smart contract to LocalTerra

-To finish the smart contracts lets deploy the token-factory your LocalTerra instance:
+Now that you have created, modified and tested each smart contract, deploy the `token-factory` your LocalTerra instance using Terrain:

 ```bash